What are the first signs of eye cancer?

 How is melanoma diagnosed?

-Your optician/GP will refer you to an ophthalmologist; if they decide you may have ocular melanoma, you will be referred to a specialist centre for eye cancer.
+Your optician/GP will refer you to an ophthalmologist; if they suspect you may have ocular melanoma, you will be referred to a specialist centre for eye cancer.
 Your doctor will perform an eye examination – to look at the structures of your eyes in more detail and check for abnormalities.

 They may perform an ultrasound scan of your eye – a small probe placed over your closed eye uses high-frequency sound waves to create an image of the inside of your eye; this allows your doctor to find out more about the position of the tumour and its size.
 They may perform a biopsy - they’ll take a small tissue sample to a laboratory to test for cancerous cells.
+The genetic information in these cells is analysed to give an indication of the likeliness that the cancer could spread or come back.

 A fluorescein angiogram is where photographs of the suspected cancer are taken using a special camera after dye has been injected into your bloodstream to highlight the tumour.